microsoft/OHDSIonAzure/infra/terraform/omop/README.md

 az ad group member add -g $myAzureADGroupDirectoryReadersObjectId --member-id $myAzureSQLMIPrincipalId
 ```

-3. You will also need to run the query with your [Azure SQL Azure AD Administrator](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell) in Azure SQL to ensure that your Managed Identities can access Azure SQL.
+3. In the case you have not assigned the [Directory Readers](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-service-principal-tutorial#assign-directory-readers-permission-to-the-sql-logical-server-identity) role for your Azure SQL Managed Identity (directly or through Azure AD Group membership), you can run a SQL query with your [Azure SQL Azure AD Administrator](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell) in Azure SQL to ensure that your Managed Identities can access Azure SQL.
 For convenience, you can also check the outputs in the terraform apply task in your Azure DevOps [Environment pipeline](/pipelines/README.md/#environment-pipeline).

-    > This step is a workaround in case you have not assigned the [Directory Readers](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-service-principal-tutorial#assign-directory-readers-permission-to-the-sql-logical-server-identity) role for your Azure SQL Managed Identity (directly or through Azure AD Group membership).
-See [step 2](/infra/terraform/omop/README.md#step-2-run-your-terraform-omop-project) for more details.
-If your Azure SQL Managed Identity has Directory Readers assigned, then the [Post TF Deploy script](/sql/README.md/#post-tf-deploy-script-notes) should be able to grant access for Azure SQL.
+    > If your Azure SQL Managed Identity has Directory Readers assigned, then the [Post TF Deploy script](/sql/README.md/#post-tf-deploy-script-notes) should be able to grant access for Azure SQL.

 ![Add Azure App Service and Azure VMSS access to Azure SQL](/docs/media/environment_pipeline_3.png)

 Your administrator should modify this SQL Query and run it with your Azure SQL Database for your environment:

 > You can use various methods to connect to [Azure SQL to run a query](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-query-content-reference-guide).
 [SQL Server Management Studio](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-query-ssms) was used for this guide.
+> The [Post TF Deploy script](/sql/README.md/#post-tf-deploy-script-notes) handles adding in access for your Azure App Service MI and your Azure VMSS MI.
+The sample below is included if you are running into issues with running the Post TF deployment script from the [vocabulary release pipeline](/pipelines/README.md#vocabulary-release-pipeline).

 ```sql
 -- Grant access to your Azure App Service MI in Azure SQL